What does WSDOT do to improve air quality?

 Regional conformity is demonstrated by regional planning organizations when they list local transportation projects in their Regional Transportation Improvement Programs (TIP) every four years.
 TIPs must conform with state and federal regulations demonstrating conformity or federal funding from FHWA and FTA can be restricted for some projects in the nonattainment/maintenance area.

-Project Level Conformity - Projects within a nonattainment/ maintenance areas that have the potential to increase emissions for the pollutant of concern are subject to project level conformity.
-For example, adding a new traffic signal in a CO maintenance area has the potential to increase idling, which can increase CO emissions.
+Project Level Conformity - Projects within nonattainment or maintenance areas that have the potential to increase emissions for the pollutant of concern are subject to project level conformity.
+For example, adding a new traffic signal in a carbon monoxide (CO) maintenance area has the potential to increase idling, which can increase CO emissions.

-Where project level conformity applies, the project sponsor, e.g., WSDOT, must models emissions to demonstrate project level conformity before a project can be constructed.
+Where project level conformity applies, the project sponsor, e.g., WSDOT, must model emissions to demonstrate project level conformity before a project can be constructed.

 The Federal Highway Administration's (FHWA) Air Quality site provides more information about the air quality requirements for transportation projects.
-The FHWA Conformity site describes regulations governing these analysis.
+The FHWA Conformity site describes regulations governing these analyses.

 What pollutants does WSDOT evaluate?

-WSDOT evaluates each project for its effects on our air quality according to the Air Quality Chapter of the WSDOT Environmental Procedures Manual.
+WSDOT evaluates each project for its effects on our air quality according to the Air Quality Chapter of the WSDOT Environmental Manual.
 We focus on three primary types of pollutants:

-- Carbon Monoxide - significant quantities, can inhibit the body's ability to take up oxygen.
+- Carbon Monoxide - in significant quantities, can inhibit the body's ability to take up oxygen.
 While carbon monoxide is no longer much of a problem because of improved vehicle exhaust systems. conformity regulations still require us to analyze carbon monoxide concentrations at project intersections.

-- Particulate matter - (e.g., dust, smoke, and diesel exhaust) also negatively affects human health, especially the respiratory system.
+- Particulate matter- (e.g., dust, smoke, and diesel exhaust) also negatively affects human health, especially the respiratory system.
 Particulate matter is a byproduct of combustion and comes from "fugitive" dust released into the air.
-Regulations for particulate matter are changing to require tighter controls on these emissions.

 - Mobile source air toxics (MSATs) are a group of chemicals prioritized by the EPA for reduction in transportation projects.
 These chemicals are known to adversely impact human health and WSDOT follows FHWA guidance for evaluating MSATs.
 See our WSDOT Summary of MSAT Analysis in NEPA/SEPA Documents (pdf 73 kb) for more information.